Deio828/resume/README.md

 # resume
-This is a website implementation for my resume
+This is a website an implementation for my resume